CloudnetUCSC/Docs/HOST-CONFIGURATIONS.md

     ip route add default via 10.22.196.254 dev br0
     ```
     - This is already setuped in both host machines, if the bridge in a machine is removed accidently use the above code to set it up again.

-## Network File System

-- A distributed file system is required to facilitate Live migration, therefor by using a Network File System `/var/lib/libvirt/images/` directory is shared by Source and Destination Machine.

-- Run `startNFS` keyword after starting the Source Machine.